RelativisticMechanic/CRTerm/README.md

 Once again, this is a WIP project.

-## Planned Features
+## Features

-* Support for VT220
+* Subset of VT220 is supported
-* Mouse interactivity
+* Mouse selection (copy-pasted)
-* Scrollback w/ history
+* 16-color palette

-* Multiple tabs
+Hey, it looks nice, if you wanted functionality, go for Windows Terminal.

 ## Building